 Whatever you do, don’t try to wing your answer to this question in the moment!
 If you do, you’re likely to ramble and not hit the key points you want to make.
-Instead, as part of your interview preparations, work out your answer ahead of time and practice saying it out loud.
+Instead, as part of your preparations, work out your answer ahead of time and practice your delivery.
 There’s something about saying the actual words out loud to yourself a few times in the privacy of your own living room that makes the language easier to retrieve when you’re sitting in the interview chair.

 Find even more career advice from Alison Green on her website, Ask a Manager.
 Got a question for her?
 Email email@example.com.